OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-gcp.md

 #### Filestore using NFS

-Once you have [created a Filestore instance](https://cloud.google.com/filestore/docs/creating-instances), the best option is to mount the NFS share using the `LocalSystem` account, and then create a [symbolic link](https://en.wikipedia.org/wiki/Symbolic_link) pointing at a local folder, for example `C:\OctopusShared\` for the Artifacts, Packages, TaskLogs, and Imports folders which need to be available to all nodes.
+Once you have [created a Filestore instance](https://cloud.google.com/filestore/docs/creating-instances), the best option is to mount the NFS share using the `LocalSystem` account, and then create a [symbolic link](https://en.wikipedia.org/wiki/Symbolic_link) pointing at a local folder, for example `C:\OctopusShared\` for the Artifacts, Packages, TaskLogs, Imports, and EventExports folders which need to be available to all nodes.

 Before installing Octopus, follow the steps below *on each* Compute engine instance to mount your NFS share.